wgrissom/ISMRM-RF-Pulse-Design-Challenge/README.md

 # ISMRM-RF-Pulse-Design-Challenge
 Scoring codes and examples for the 2016 ISMRM Challenge on RF Pulse Design.
 The challenge website is http://challenge.ismrm.org.
+See the release page for the latest release of the code, and to download the pTx B1+ maps and VOPs: https://github.com/wgrissom/ISMRM-RF-Pulse-Design-Challenge/releases/latest.

 The files are:
 ```